 In a small saucepan, combine the annatto seeds and canola oil.
 Cook over medium heat for 10 minutes, until the oil turns orange.
 Remove from heat, strain out the seeds (and discard), and set the oil aside to cool.
 This can be done far in advance.

 To make the rice, heat one tablespoon of olive oil in a medium saucepan on medium high heat.
 Add the chopped 1/2 onion and cook, stirring, until the onion is translucent.
 Add the garlic and cook for 30 seconds more, until the garlic is fragrant.
 Add the raw white rice and salt and stir to coat completely with the oil, onions, and garlic.
-Transfer to a rice cooker and add the recommended amount of water (mine uses 1 1/4 cups water per cup of rice).
+Transfer to a rice cooker and add the recommended amount of water (mine uses 2 cups water for 1 1/2 cups of rice).
 Cook the rice in the rice cooker while you make the stew.

 Place the fish in a bowl and add the minced garlic and lime juice so that the pieces are well coated.
 Sprinkle generously all over with salt and pepper.
 Keep chilled while preparing the rest of the soup.